Jay-Karia/Jay-Karia/README.md

 - 💞️ I’m looking to collaborate on Git-Hub
 - 📫 How to reach me jay.sanjay.karia@gmail.com
 - 🎃 Languages I know: HTML, CSS, Java, JavaScript, Python and C#
-- 👀 Want to make Projects (Java and Python) with me?
+- 👀 Want to make Projects with me?
 Contact me at jay.sanjay.karia@gmail.com
 - 🌱 My Website will be out there on the web soon, where you can get more information about me!
 - 💗 I will create a tech company and will develop India in each every way and will make a best place to live and enjoy.
 - 🔴 I will be called as "God of Tech"- JSK, before 2047.